lucianohgo/lucianohgo.com/content/posts/the-road-to-great-product-performance-first-steps/en-US.md

    available](https://caniuse.com/brotli).
 Use Brotli when you can, for all other cases, make sure you're using Gzip
 2. Improving your Code Splitting:
-3. Optimize images, fonts, javascript, CSS, etc: Minify what you can, remove parts that you don't use, encode and size images appropriately;
+3. Optimize images, shared.fonts, javascript, CSS, etc: Minify what you can, remove parts that you don't use, encode and size images appropriately;
 4. Use a CDN: Content Delivery Networks (CDNs) work great for serving static files and will keep that done close to your users